our people

 Photo Eleanore

-Deputy Chairperson: Eleanore Fritze
+Chairperson: Eleanore Fritze

 Eleanore is an experienced lawyer and Churchill Fellow whose career has focussed on empowering, supporting and protecting the rights of people with cognitive and psychosocial disability.
 She worked at Victoria Legal Aid for 15 years, predominantly in the Mental Health & Disability Law team, and is currently the principal solicitor at the Office of the Public Advocate.
 She regularly engages in innovative, rights-based strategic advocacy, law reform and education projects, presents at local and international conferences and has also published some work.
 Eleanore values lived experience and enjoys working alongside self-advocates.